 What do I do if the domain name I want is already registered?

-Choose an alternative domain to build your website on
+Choose an alternative domain to launch your website with

 As you’re building your business, get online quickly with an alternative domain, and then continue to pursue obtaining the ideal domain and if you’re successful, make the switch later.

-When you find out a domain is registered through CIRA's domain search, the “Domain info” tab displays what the expiry date is.
-If it’s coming up soon, keep checking on the status and either attempt to scoop it up during a To-Be-Released (TBR) session (especially important for premium domains) or you can wait and see if it makes it to the next phase of the domain name life cycle, from TBR into general availability.
+When you find out a domain is registered through CIRA's domain search, the “Domain info” tab displays the expiry date.
+If the expiry date is coming up soon, keep checking on the status and either attempt to scoop it up during a To-Be-Released (TBR) session (especially important for premium domains) or you can wait and see if it makes it to the next phase of the domain name life cycle, from TBR into general availability.

 While buying a shiny new domain name registration happens almost instantaneously, the time it takes to contact the registrant of an already-registered domain, have them respond, negotiate a fair price, and make the technical transfer can take anywhere from a few weeks to a few months.

 "The vast majority of people who are looking for help buying a domain are shocked at how much the cost is going to be.
 I do a lot of bubble bursting," said Bill Sweetman, president, Name Ninja, a Canadian firm dedicated to helping companies secure their domain of choice in the aftermarket.
 “If you’re lucky, you might be able to obtain your domain in the secondary market for under $5,000.”